dlove24/lb_tools/docs/_reference/si/units.md

 |                  | decibel           | dB              |                                                                                             |

 **Note:** Use the units of logarithmic ratio quantities, the neper, bel and decibel, to convey information on the nature of the logarithmic ratio quantity concerned.
 For natural logarithms the neper, Np, expresses values of quantities based on the neperian (or natural) logarithm, $$\ln = \log_e$$ .
 Similarly, the bel, B,  and the decibel, dB, expresses the values of logarithmic ratio quantities whose numerical values of the decadic logarithm, $$\lg = \log_{10}$$.
-The decibel and bel are related as
+The units of decibel and bel relate as follows

 $$L_x = m\ \text{dB} = \left( \frac{m}{10} \right)\ \text{B}$$